bevyengine/rfcs/rfcs/45-stageless.md

 Yes.
 This is a large part of the point.

-The complete inability to configure plugins is the source of [significant user pain](https://github.com/bevyengine/bevy/issues/2160).
+The difficulties configuring plugins is a source of [significant user pain](https://github.com/bevyengine/bevy/issues/2160).
 Plugin authors cannot know all of the needs of the end user's app, and so some degree of control must be handed back to the end users.

 This control is carefully limited though: systems can only be configured if they are part of a public set, and all of the systems under a common set are configured as a group.